jackwotherspoon/Convex-Hulll/README.md

 # Convex-Hulll
-Geometric Algorithm implementing Graham Scan to create two convex hulls and their bounding circles.
+Implementing Graham Scan to create two convex hulls and their bounding circles.